international graduate students

 - Satisfactory completion of a bachelor's degree from an accredited U.S. college or university is also acceptable evidence of English language proficiency.

-Speech Language Pathology applicants are required to submit minimum TOEFL scores of 573 (paper-based), 230 (computer-based), or 89 (internet-based) with a breakdown of minimum scores of 18 in reading, 26 in speaking, 21 in listening, and 24 in writing.
-Mass Media Arts and Journalism (communication) applicants are required to submit minimum TOEFL scores of 600 (paper-based), 250 (computer-based) or 100 (Internet-based).
-A minimum IELTS test score of 7.5 is acceptable, Mass Media Arts and Journalism (communication), and Speech Language Pathology applicants.
+Speech Language Pathology applicants are required to submit minimum TOEFL scores of 573 (paper-based), or 89 (iBT) with a breakdown of minimum scores of 18 in reading, 26 in speaking, 21 in listening, and 24 in writing.
+A minimum IELTS test score of 7.5 is acceptable for Speech Language Pathology applicants.

 Financial Support Statement Form